-While you can find food from Vietnam across the world, there’s no better place to experience the wide array of fare than in Vietnam.
-From street markets and street food vendors, to fine dining at upscale restaurant, you’ll find something pleasurable for your palate.
+While you can find Vietnamese food across the world, there’s no better place to experience the wide array of local fare than in Vietnam.
+From markets and street food vendors, to fine dining at an upscale restaurant, you’ll find something pleasurable for your palate.

 Guide to Eating Vietnamese Food and Drink

 Vietnamese food is considered among the healthiest globally, as typical ingredients for local meals include an abundance of fresh herbs, vegetables, spices, and produce.
 Meals are prepared with minimal oil, preserves, and corn starch, contributing to its reputation for being fresh and wholesome.